-Adjudin targeting rabbit germ cell adhesion as a male contraceptive: A pharmacokinetics study
+Adjudin targeting rabbit germ cell adhesion as a male contraceptive: A pharmacokinetics study (PDF)

 Hu,Guo-Xin; Hu,Lu-Feng; Yang,Dai-Zheng; Li,Jun-Wei; Chen,Guo-Rong; Chen,Bing-Bing; Mruk,Dolores D.; Bonanomi,Michele; Silvestrini,Bruno; Cheng,Chuen-yan; Ge,Renshan